jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

-      answer: "<p>The first thing, before performing any type of surgical intervention, is to eliminate the cause that has caused the gum retraction: aggressive brushing, excessive consumption of acidic substances, occlusal trauma, parafunctional habits and/or permanent accumulation of local irritants <em>(plaque bacterial and dental calculus). </em>Then, continuity is given to treatment with mucogingival surgeries such as coronal advancement flaps to &ldquo;stretch&rdquo; the gum and cover the exposed root and/or with sub-epithelial connective grafts taken
+      answer: "<p>The first thing, before performing any type of surgical intervention, is to eliminate the cause that has caused the gum retraction: aggressive brushing, excessive consumption of acidic substances, occlusal trauma, parafunctional habits and/or permanent accumulation of local irritants <em>(bacterial plaque and dental calculus). </em>Then, continuity is given to treatment with mucogingival surgeries such as coronal advancement flaps to &ldquo;stretch&rdquo; the gum and cover the exposed root and/or with sub-epithelial connective grafts taken